xsoloking/k8s-gerrit-/Documentation/minikube.md

 ## Start an NFS-server

-The helm-charts need a volume with ReadWriteMany access mode to store git-repositories.
+The helm-charts need a volume with ReadWriteOnce access mode to store git-repositories.
 This guide will use the nfs-server-provisioner chart to provide NFS-volumes directly in the cluster.
 A basic configuration file for the nfs-server- provisioner-chart is provided in the supplements-directory.
 It can be installed